Grab delivers cashless and seamless ride experience with GrabPay Credits

 Southeast Asia is still a largely cash-based transaction economy.
 A large proportion of the region’s 620 million people remain unbanked, with the World Bank noting that only 27 percent have a bank account while only nine percent of adults have a credit card.
 In line with Grab’s mission to make safe, affordable transportation accessible to everyone, the launch of its new proprietary method of cashless payment, GrabPay Credits, provides all consumers across the region with greater access to cashless payments for their mobility needs.

 “We believe mastering cashless payments is critical to our mission of ‘driving Southeast Asia forward’ to improve people’s well-being and accelerate the move from cash to an increasingly cashless society.
 Grab wants to be the region’s leading payments platform and we believe we are uniquely well-positioned to do so, as we are one of the most frequently used mobile platforms with 1.5 million daily bookings.
-Since launching GrabPay in January 2016, the convenience of cashless rides has been winning over more customers, as seen by our continuous double digit growth, month-on-month.
+Since launching GrabPay in January 2016, the convenience of cashless rides has been winning over more consumers, as seen by our continuous double digit growth, month-on-month.
 Grab is built on providing accessibility and safety to everyone, which has spurred our interest in offering GrabPay Credits to allow everyone, everywhere, the convenience of going cashless for more seamless rides,” said Tan Hooi Ling, Co-founder of Grab.

 By enabling GrabPay Credits in the Philippines, topping up will be available at thousands of top-up locations across the country via the following options: